top of page

 CAORC-NEH RESEARCH FELLOWSHIP

-The CAORC - National Endowment for the Humanities Research Fellowship provides the opportunity for scholars to spend significant time in one country with an Overseas Research Center as a base.
-The fellowship supports advanced research in the humanities for scholars who hold a PhD or a terminal degree.
-Applicants must be US citizens or foreign national scholars who have been resident in the US for at least three years.
-Approximately four awards will be granted and fellowship stipends are $5,000 per month for four to six consecutive months.
+The CAORC - National Endowment for the Humanities Research Fellowship provides the opportunity for scholars to carry out advanced research in the humanities and to spend significant time in one country with an Overseas Research Centers as a base.
+Applicants must already hold their PhD or terminal degree, or have completed all requirements, except for the actual conferral of the degree, by the application deadline.
+Applicants must be US citizens or foreign national scholars who have been resident in the US for at least three years immediately preceding the application deadline.
+Approximately three to four awards will be granted and fellowship stipends are $5,000 per month for four to six consecutive months.
 This program is funded by the National Endowment for the Humanities (NEH) under the Fellowship Programs at Independent Research Institutions (FPIRI).

 CURRENT AND PAST CAORC FELLOWS